 The main systems/components of a HEBC can be summarized as:

-Electron beam generation and disposal: electron gun and collector, with required powering.
+Electron beam generation and disposal: electron gun and collector, with the required powering.

-Several and resistive magnets: solenoids, dipoles and corrector to stabilize and steer the electron beam.
+Several superconducting and resistive magnets: solenoids, dipoles and correctors to stabilize and steer the electron beam.

-Beam instrumentation for the optimization of electron beam.
+Beam instrumentation for the optimization of the electron beam.

 The parameters listed here are extracted from the conceptual design document [2] compiled by the colleagues from FNAL who worked on this topics within the US-LARP collaboration.
 A detail engineering design is now ongoing at CERN.
 The first goal will be to define the volumes for a 3D integration into the LHC.
 The e-beam parameters are considerate adequate for HEBC purposes at the LHC.